-Study.com offers this form of distance learning with timely and informative video lessons and self-assessment quizzes.
-There are also free transcripts available for the video lessons.
-Both of these options can help students earn college credit.
-Students interested in finance can take the Economics 102: Macroeconomics course, which offers some chapters on finance, including these options:
+Study.com offers this form of distance learning with timely and informative video lessons and self-assessment quizzes that can help students earn college credit.
+Students interested in finance can take Finance 101: Principles of Finance, which includes chapters like:

 Free Online Non-Credited Financial Education Courses

 The resources listed in this article include courses that cover both the undergraduate and graduate levels.
 Courses deal with a variety of financial topics, including personal finance, financial markets, saving for college and finance development.
 These classes offer no academic credit, although many contain much of the same material presented in a regular college course.

 - Development Finance students will learn about theories and policy issues related to development finance.
 Development macroeconomics is a suggested prerequisite to the course.
 Resources include a lecture video in Japanese, as well as English.

 - Equity Finance offers instruction on raising finance through private equity and venture capital.
 Questions are placed within lessons, and references are made to outside websites and readings.
 Students also can learn about the international stock exchanges in Tokyo, London and Frankfurt.

 - Family Finance allows students to potentially create financial plans and goals while learning about financial topics and personal/family values.
 Assignments, papers and additional resources are also part of the course.